pedrospoljaric/compiler-operating-system/readme.md

+# Compiler

 The modeling of both analysis and synthesis phases of the compiler can be found in the `modeling` folder.
+Check compiler_report.pdf for detailed descriptions about the design and implementation of the compiler. (pt-BR)

 To compile a C- code, run the script `generate_compiler.sh` with the code file you want to compile.
 Example: